Erica Stanford

 Erica Louise Stanford (née Poppelbaum; born 1978) is a New Zealand politician and Member of Parliament in the House of Representatives for the National Party.
+She currently serves as the 49th Minister of Education and the 60th Minister of Immigration in the Sixth National Government of New Zealand.

 Personal life

-Stanford lives in Okura in the Auckland region and is the daughter of a Dutch immigrant.
+Stanford lives in Ōkura in the Auckland region and is the daughter of a Dutch immigrant father.
 She holds a Bachelor of Arts in politics from the University of Auckland, and cites a lecturer, Dr Raymond Miller, as the reason for her passion for politics.
 She is married, meeting her husband Kane while at Rangitoto College, and has two children.

 Stanford has worked in export sales as well as producing local television shows.
 This included being the producer of a reality TV show called Noise Control, in which she and a camera operator followed a noise control team around Auckland.
 In filming one episode, a person pointed a gun at her and her cameraman; the episode was one of the most-watched in the series.
 She also produced the show Last Chance Dog, and wrote scripts and did other work on Piha Rescue for more than six years.